JSTOR-Labs/plant-humanities/docs/sunflower.md

 ### A Giant among Us

 <param ve-entity eid="Q171497" aliases="Helianthus annuus" title="sunflower">
 _Helianthus annuus_ (common sunflower) holds a special status in the plant kingdom.
 The species is among a small number of crop plants that humans domesticated in North America thousands of years ago.[^ref1] Today, the annual is cultivated nearly worldwide, mainly as a source of protein-rich seeds and seed oil. _H. annuus_ is also a popular ornamental, renowned for its yellow flower head, round disk, heart-shaped leaves, unbranched stem, and imposing height.
-Indeed, the plant can grow freestanding up to sixteen feet tall and nearly twice that when supported.[^ref2]
+Indeed, the plant can grow freestanding up to sixteen feet tall and [nearly twice that when supported](https://www.guinnessworldrecords.com/world-records/tallest-sunflower).
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/4/40/Sunflower_sky_backdrop.jpg" title="Sunflower, attributed to Iampinkavocado, CC Attribution-Share Alike 4.0 International">

 <param ve-entity eid="Q995745" title="artificial selection" aliases="artificially selected">